joyjitchatterjee/XAI4Wind/README.md

 ```
 CALL apoc.import.json("CompleteKG_XAI4Wind.json")
 ```

+The KG in itself (standalone) can serve independently in the Neo4j Desktop Application for interactive information querying and retreival.
+This does not require any availablity of SCADA datasets.

+For demonstration of XAI, SCADA features would be needed- but they can also be generalised to any resource with time-series parameters.
 As the KG will run in the local runtime, it is essential to connect it with a Python interface (e.g. Jupyter Notebook/Google Colaboratory) to integrate it with an Explainable AI model.
 This requires the _py2neo_ library which can be installed with
 ```
 pip install py2neo
 ```